ComradeVanti/UnityRectConstraints/Documentation~/Constraining.md

 ```

 The above call will create a `Rect` at (0, 0) with size (0, 0).
 In order to
-create usefull `Rect` objects, we will create constraints and pass them to
+create useful `Rect` objects, we will create constraints and pass them to
 the `Rectangle` method.
 All constraints are optional and can be mixed and
 matched as necessary.
 The different results will be described below.